LaszloR1/RPCS3-GTAO-Tutorial/readme.md

 - Download [PS3 Games TSV](https://nopaystation.com/tsv/PS3_GAMES.tsv)
 - Download [PS3 DLCs TSV](https://nopaystation.com/tsv/PS3_DLCS.tsv)

-## Start the NPS Browser
+## NPS Browser

-On the first time setup you will be required to locate pkg2zip and the .tsv files you have downloaded.
+- Launch it & Configure it with the following steps
+- `Games > PS3 tsv` and locate PS3_GAMES.tsv
+- `DLCs > PS3 tsv` and locate PS3_DLCS.tsv
+- `Download and unpack dir` and locate the directory where you want files to download to
+- `Any pkg dec tool` and locate pkg2zip (the executable)
+- Hit close [x]

-Download the following files
+Download the following files with your newly configured program
 - game: `NPUB31154`
-- dlc: `BLUS31156` (Optional, but recommended collectors edition extras)
+- dlc: `BLUS31156` (Optional, but recommended Collector's Edition extras)

 ## Install the Game